-I’m a native of Mitchell’s Bay, Ontario (pop.
-350), a small village on Lake St. Clair, about halfway between Wallaceburg and Chatham.
-I hold a Bachelor of Arts (communications) from the University of Windsor, a Masters of Science (rural extension studies) from the University of Guelph, and a Doctorate of Education (agricultural education) from Texas Tech University and Texas A&M University.
+Owen holds a Bachelor of Arts (communications) from the University of Windsor, a Master of Science (rural extension studies) from the University of Guelph, and a Doctor of Education (agricultural education and communications) from Texas Tech University and Texas A&M University.

 He is an honorary life member of the Ontario Institute of Agrologists and a lifetime achievement award recipient from the Canadian Farm Writers’ Federation.